 - Fingerprints the utility calculates and plots fingerprint function, which is a crystal structure descriptor, a 1D-function related to the pair correlation function and diffraction patterns.
 It does not depend on absolute atomic coordinates, but only on interatomic distances.
-Small deviations in atomic positions will influence fingerprints only slightly, i.e. they are numerically robust. - Multifingerprint the utility calculates average quasi-entropy, A-order and S-order for a set of structures.
-Also it filters unique structures by cosine distances difference ≥ 0.003, identifies the symmetry of these structures and lists them in the uniq_gatheredPOSCARS file. - POSCAR2CIF determines space group and prepares a CIF file from a POSCAR file. - CIF2POSCAR prepares a POSCAR file from a CIF file. - XSF2POSCAR prepares a POSCAR file from a XSF (XCRYSDEN) file.
+Small deviations in atomic positions will influence fingerprints only slightly, i.e. they are numerically robust. - Multifingerprint the utility calculates average quasi-entropy, A-order(average atomic order parameter) and S-order(whole-structure order parameter) for a set of structures.
+Also it filters unique structures by cosine distances difference ≥ 0.003, identifies the symmetry of these structures and lists them in the uniq\gatheredPOSCARS file. - POSCAR2CIF determines space group and prepares a CIF file from a POSCAR file. - CIF2POSCAR prepares a POSCAR file from a CIF file. - XSF2POSCAR prepares a POSCAR file from a XSF (XCRYSDEN) file.

-7.2 Properties calculation
+7.2 Properties calculations